derekoneil/autonomous-campaign/workshops/adwc-trialcampaigns/README.md

 # ADWC Journey: Hands-On Test Drive Workshop
 This workshop walks you through all the steps to get started using the **Oracle Autonomous Data Warehouse Cloud (ADWC)**.
-You will provision a new ADWC database, load data from the object store and troubleshoot data loads, scale an ADWC instance, use Oracle Machine Learning notebooks and connect database to DVD.
+You will provision a new ADWC database, load data from the object store and troubleshoot data loads, scale an ADWC instance, use Oracle Machine Learning notebooks and connect database to Data Visualization.

 ## Goals